 Travertine Stone Tiles is one of the most recognisable stone material in history that stands the test of time.
 The largest known building in history made entirely of travertine is the Colosseum of Rome in 80 AD.
-They are then gone on to be used in the construction of the iconic Basilique Du Sacre Coueur In Paris, alongside various tombs, churches and town aqueduct.
+They are then gone on to be used in the construction of the iconic Basilique Du Sacre Coueur In Paris, alongside various tombs, churches and town aqueducts.

-You can get the same durability and beautiful classic look as floor and wall tiles for the modern day home today.
+You can get the same durability and beautiful classic look as floor and wall tiles for the modern-day home today.